-Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) A There are 6-8 vascular plant species per m 2 present, including at least 2 forbs (these may include those listed in Footnote 1).
+Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) A There are 6-8 vascular plant species per m present, including at least 2 forbs (these may include those listed in Footnote 1).
 Note - this criterion is essential for achieving Moderate or Good condition.
-Yes No evidence to suggest otherwise B Where the vascular plant species present are characteristic of medium, high or very high distinctiveness grassland, or there are 9 or more of these characteristic species per m 2 (excluding those listed in Footnote 1), please review the full UKHab description to assess whether the grassland should instead be classified as a higher distinctiveness grassland.
+Yes No evidence to suggest otherwise B Where the vascular plant species present are characteristic of medium, high or very high distinctiveness grassland, or there are 9 or more of these characteristic species per m (excluding those listed in Footnote 1), please review the full UKHab description to assess whether the grassland should instead be classified as a higher distinctiveness grassland.
 Where a grassland is classed as medium, high, or very high distinctiveness, please use the relevant condition sheet.
-Yes No evidence to suggest otherwise C Sward height is varied (at least 20% of the sward is less than 7 cm and at least 20% is more than 7 cm) creating microclimates which provide opportunities for vertebrates and invertebrates to live and breed.
-Yes No evidence to suggest otherwise D Any scrub present accounts for less than 20% of the total grassland area.
+Yes No evidence to suggest otherwise C Any scrub present accounts for less than 20% of the total grassland area.
 (Some scattered scrub such as bramble Rubus fruticosus agg. may be present).
 Note - patches of scrub with continuous (more than 90%) cover should be classified as the relevant scrub habitat type.
-Yes No evidence to suggest otherwise E Physical damage is evident in less than 5% of total grassland area.
+Yes No evidence to suggest otherwise D Physical damage is evident in less than 5% of total grassland area.
 Examples of physical damage include excessive poaching, damage from machinery use or storage, erosion caused by high levels of access, or any other damaging management activities.
-Yes No evidence to suggest otherwise F Cover of bare ground is between 1% and 10%, including localised areas (for example, a concentration of rabbit warrens) 2 .
-Yes No evidence to suggest otherwise G Cover of bracken Pteridium aquilinum is less than 20%.
+Yes No evidence to suggest otherwise E Cover of bare ground is between 1% and 10%, including localised areas (for example, a concentration of rabbit warrens) .
+Yes No evidence to suggest otherwise F Cover of bracken Pteridium aquilinum is less than 20%.
+Yes No evidence to suggest otherwise G There is an absence of invasive non-native plant species (as listed on Schedule 9 of WCA ).
 Yes No evidence to suggest otherwise Essential criterion achieved (Yes or No) Yes Number of criteria passed 7

-Condition Assessment Result (out of 7 criteria) Condition Assessment Score Score Achieved ✕/✓ Overall Condition Assessment Summary Passes 6 or 7 criteria including passing essential criterion A Good (3) ✗ Passes 4 or 5 criteria including passing essential criterion A Moderate (2) ✓ Passes 3 or fewer criteria; OR Passes 4 - 6 criteria (excluding criterion A) Poor (1) ✗
+Condition Assessment Result (out of 7 criteria) Condition Assessment Score Score Achieved ✕/✓ Passes 6 or 7 criteria including passing essential criterion A Good (3) ✗ Passes 4 or 5 criteria including passing essential criterion A Moderate (2) Passes 3 or fewer criteria; OR Passes 4 - 6 criteria (excluding criterion A) Poor (1)